liyanonline/courses/README.md

 * Business Intelligence: XZPT-APZG

-# Practical_RL
-A course on reinforcement learning in the wild.
+# Couses taught by Associate Prof. Yan Li
-Taught on-campus at [HSE](https://cs.hse.ru) and [YSDA](https://yandexdataschool.com/)  and maintained to be friendly to online students (both english and russian).
+Taught on-campus at [SSPU](http://www.sspu.edu.cn) and maintained to be friendly to online students (both English and Chinese).

 #### Manifesto: